Economic and Political Overview

 Economic Indicators

-Although the unemployment rate in Peru doubled during the early stages of the pandemic, unemployment has been decreasing and, in 2022, it returned to pre-pandemic levels and reached an estimated 7.6% of the labour force.
-According to IMF estimates, the country's unemployment rate is expected to remain stable in 2023 and 2024, at 7.4% and 7.5%, respectively.
+Although the unemployment rate in Peru doubled during the early stages of the pandemic, unemployment has been decreasing and, in 2023, stood at 7.6%.
+According to IMF estimates, the country's unemployment rate is expected to remain stable in 2024 and 2025, at 7.4% and 7.3%, respectively.
 However, the informal economy continues to employ a large part of the active population.
-Moreover, the country has high levels of inequality, with a significant concentration of wealth, and a poverty rate of 20.2%.
-About 7 million Peruvians now live in poverty, 44% of whom are in rural areas.
+Moreover, the country has high levels of inequality, with a significant concentration of wealth, and a poverty rate of 27.5% (World Bank).
 There are serious regional disparities in poverty throughout the country, with the highest numbers being in the Andean and Amazonian regions.

 Source: IMF – World Economic Outlook Database , Latest available data